SYSNET-LUMS/CheckMate/README.md

 ## **CheckMate: LLM-Powered Approximate Intermittent Computing**

 CheckMate is a tool designed to analyze and approximate application codebases using LLMs, facilitating intermittent computing applications.
+Please refer to [our CheckMate paper](https://arxiv.org/pdf/2411.17732) for more details.
 The framework incorporates tools like `egypt`, `clangd`, and a customized version of the `fused` simulator.

 ---